michelangelus - Fotolia

 Because the service provider charges per function execution and not for reserved infrastructure, serverless operating costs fully align with application usage.
 With serverless, cloud expenses can be traced directly to applications and business users.

-This is still a bit futuristic because, course, applications aren't made up just compute functions.
+This is still a bit futuristic because, of course, applications aren't made up of just compute functions.
 There's still data that needs to be managed, protected and persisted.
 Storage for serverless must be a consideration and effective serverless storage developed.

 Storage for serverless

 Like microservices in containers, the initial idea for serverless functions is to construct them in ephemerally, so they don't contain any data and aren't relied upon to internally persist data.

 Unlike long-running applications, the point is that functions are triggered by an event, do something specific and are retired as opposed to becoming a long-lived application.
 Serverless functions and may be launched in massively parallel ways to scale quickly to meet demand.
 So where does serverless data live?

 Effectively, data storage for serverless functions must be external to the compute environment.
 Because of the elastic scaling and small event cascades, traditional storage volumes and file systems are going to struggle mightily and become obvious bottlenecks in large-scale serverless application deployments.

 Today, serverless function development environments can make direct use of storage service APIs.
 As scalable storage suitable for web-scale apps and containerized applications, cloud-data services are ideal data persistence partners.
 Here are the storage types that work well as storage for serverless: